BV-BRC/BV-BRC-Docs/docroot/quick_references/organisms_taxon/features.md

-# Genomic Features Tab
+# Features Tab

 ## Overview
-The Genomic Features Tab provides a table of all the annotated genomic features (gene, CDS, mRNA, proteins, etc.) corresponding to the set of genomes in the selected Taxon View level or in the user-defined Genome Group.
+The Features Tab provides a table of all the annotated genomic features (gene, CDS, mRNA, proteins, etc.) corresponding to the set of genomes in the selected Taxon View level or in the user-defined Genome Group.
 From this page, features can be sorted, filtered, collected into groups, and downloaded.

 ### See also
   * [Genome Annotations](../organisms_taxon/genome_annotations.html)